Stand your ground. Don’t fire unless fired upon. But if they mean

 Americans were equally adamant that the British initiated the fighting with a deliberate volley.
 The Reverend Clarke in a sermon a year later claimed that a British officer “fired a pistol towards the militia as they were dispersing,” and that another–not Pitcairn–brandished a sword and “with a loud voice said to the troops, ‘Fire! by God, fire!’–which was instantly followed by a discharge of arms from the said troops.”
 But Clarke, like Hancock and Adams, only heard and did not himself see what he called “this murderous action.”
 At least one eyewitness account, that of Sylvanus Wood, a militiaman from Woburn, was not committed to paper for nearly a half-century.
 But Wood did stand with Parker that day and was sure he heard Pitcairn say, “Lay down your arms, you damned rebels, or you are all dead men.
 Fire!”
 Wood’s recollection was after all not so very far from Lieutenant Sutherland’s: except of course that Sutherland heard him say don’t fire.
 In any case, there were now eight dead men to answer for, and some of these had in fact been shot in the back.
 It was not quite dawn, and the redcoats were still six miles from Concord.

-Only with difficulty did Pitcairn and his officers restore order to the men in the ranks.
-(In the end, detaching the flank companies from their regiments and the accustomed command of their regimental officers may not have been a wise decision.)
-Pitcairn was getting the men in column–it was nearly five in the morning now–when Smith marched in with the grenadiers and the rest of the light infantry and rode over to confer with the Royal Marine.
+It was nearly five o’clock in the morning when Colonel Smith marched into Lexington with the grenadiers and the rest of the light infantry and rode over to confer with Major Pitcairn of the Royal Marines.
 What was done was done.
-Certainly the secrecy Gage intended in Smith’s marching orders was a moot point.
+Certainly, the secrecy Gage had intended in Smith’s marching orders was a moot point.
 Smith’s column gave a cheer and fired the traditional victory volley, and the Regulars stepped out for Concord again, now to the shrill of the fifes and the rattle of drums.
 Dr. Prescott had already carried into Concord in the dark the news that the British were on the march, but in the first light of day Reuben Brown, a Concord saddler, rode in from Lexington to tell all he knew: there had been a fight with the Regulars on Lexington Green, and he believed men had been shot.
 At the same time, word of the skirmish at Lexington was coursing through the countryside with the special velocity of bad news.
 In Concord, the bell had already turned out its militia on the common, and these were soon joined by a company from nearby Lincoln.
-As the sun rose, militiamen from a half-dozen other towns, in companies, squads, and singly, were converging on Concord as well.
+As the sun rose, militiamen from a half-dozen other towns, in companies, squads, and individually, were converging on Concord as well.
 Colonel James Barrett of the Concord militia took command.
-Women and children would hustle into hiding whatever remained of the military stores; one detachment of militiamen would take up defensive positions on high ground above the road into town; the other, a hundred men or so, band and all, would march a mile out on the Lexington road and wait for the redcoats.
+Women and children were to hustle into hiding whatever remained of the military stores; one detachment of militiamen would take up defensive positions on high ground above the road into town; the other, a hundred men or so, marching band and all, would proceed a mile out on the Lexington road and wait for the redcoats.

-As Smith now led his column up that road, he should have had a good sense of the terrain ahead, for de Berniere had sketched the town two months earlier.
-At Meriam’s Corner just ahead one road broke off south to Lincoln and another north to Bedford.
-Beyond the Corner at Wright’s Tavern, the Lexington road turned due north into the town; a long ridge, fifty-feet high, east of it overlooked both the road and the town square west of it.
+As Smith now led his column up that road, he should have had a good sense of the terrain ahead, for de Berniere had sketched the town in some detail two months earlier.
+At Meriam’s Corner just ahead, one road broke off southward to Lincoln and another northward to Bedford.
+Beyond the Corner at Wright’s Tavern, the Lexington road turned due north into Concord; a long ridge, fifty-feet high, to the east overlooked both the road and the town square to the west.
 At the far end of the square, Main Street turned due west to the South Bridge over the Sudbury River, a tributary of the Concord.
-The Lexington road went on another mile to the North Bridge over the Concord.
-Beyond the bridge was Punkatasset Hill, two hundred feet high, and at its base a country lane ran west to Colonel Barrett’s farm.
-As the British vanguard approached, Smith could see that the ridge to his right was occupied in some force and the road ahead held by Barrett’s slim battalion, and under these circumstances Smith divided his column once more: Pitcairn took the light infantry up the side of the ridge to the open plain on top; Smith marched on with the grenadiers toward the militia in the road.
-Perhaps Lexington had already taught the Yankees a sharp lesson.
+The Lexington road continued for another mile to the North Bridge over the Concord River itself.
+Beyond the bridge was Punkatasset Hill, two hundred feet high.
+At its base a country lane ran west to Colonel Barrett’s farm.
+As the British vanguard approached, Smith could see that the ridge to his right was occupied in some force, and the road ahead was held by Barret’s slim battalion.
+Under the circumstances, the British commander once again divided his column: Pitcairn took the light infantry up the side of the ridge to the open plain on top; while Smith, with the grenadiers, marched on toward the militia in the road.
+Perhaps Lexington had taught the Yankees a sharp lesson.
 For as Pitcairn’s men went up the ridge, the Americans pulled back, went down the other side, and withdrew toward the river.
-Barrett’s militiamen merely wheeled smartly in the road and marched back toward the town, as if incongruously leading the redcoats in a parade toward Concord.
+Meanwhile, Barrett’s militiamen wheeled smartly in the road and marched back toward the town, as if incongruously leading the redcoats in a parade toward Concord.
 “We marched before the redcoats,” a Concord Minuteman remembered, “with our Droms and fifes agoing,” and when their band took up the tune, “we had grand musick.”
-It looked for a time that music was all they would have in Concord this morning.
-Neither body of militiamen stopped until they had crossed North Bridge and climbed Punkatasset Hill.
+Indeed, it looked for a time that music was all they would have in Concord this morning, for neither body of militiamen stopped until they had crossed North Bridge and climbed Punkatasset Hill.

 Opposite Wright’s Tavern, the British column halted and at last set to work toward achieving their original purpose, the destruction of American war materiel in Concord.
-Smith sent six companies of light infantry under Captain Lawrence Parsons of the 10th ahead to hold the North Bridge and seize whatever could be seized at Barrett’s farm on the far side of the river.
+Smith sent six companies of light infantry under Captain Lawrence Parsons forward to hold the North Bridge and seize whatever could be seized at Barrett’s farm on the far side of the river.
 Meanwhile, the grenadiers would search the town.
 This they did with a good measure of restraint–-though, as a political gesture, they did chop down the town’s liberty pole.
-Squads went house to house, through barns and outbuildings, but no villager was harmed.
+Squads went house to house, searching barns and outbuildings as well, but no villager was harmed.
 (Hungry and thirsty redcoats even paid for food and drink.)
 What the British had to show for their efforts, though, was not considerable: three small cannon, several gun carriages, some flour, tools, and odds and ends of harness.
 What was burnable of their seizure went into a pile near the courthouse and was set afire.
 Meanwhile, Parsons reached the North Bridge by eight o’clock, left three companies there, and, guided by de Berniere, hiked on himself with the other three to search Barrett’s farm.
-Of the three left behind, two went partway up the slope of Punkatasset Hill to form a picket line against the Americans on its crest while the third was posted at the bridge.
-The day was warming pleasantly, and it must have seemed light duty after the Regulars’ long night’s march in the cold.
+Of the three companies left behind, two went partway up the slope of Punkatasset Hill to form a picket line against the Americans on its crest while the third was posted at the bridge.
+The day was warming pleasantly, and it must have seemed light duty after the Regulars’ long night of marching in the cold.

 At this point, the two British light infantry companies under the crest looked up, saw what they guessed to be a thousand armed men in motion toward them, and, without lengthy debate of their own, scrambled down the slope to join the third at the bridge.
 The senior officer there, Captain Walter Laurie, with just a hundred muskets on hand, sent straightaway to Smith for reinforcement from the grenadiers.
 The militiamen now crossed a stone wall, halted to dress their ragged line, then pushed on to the road leading to the bridge.
 Laurie ordered his three companies to withdraw across the bridge, but with the Americans so close, well within musketshot, he put his command in an awkward spot.
 With three companies lined up one behind the other on the road, only the front-most company could bring fire to bear on the advancing Americans.
 Apparently what Laurie had in mind at this point was one of the light infantry “evolutions” newly introduced in the British army: a “street-fighting” formation, four ranks of eight men each.
-The front rank fired a volley and retired to the rear to reload; the second in turn stepped up, fired and retired, and so on.
+The front rank was to fire a volley and retire to the rear to reload; the second rank in turn was to step up, fire and retire, and so on.
 The idea was that a company so formed could keep up a continuous fire on a narrow front.

-But Laurie would never get a chance to test his tactic properly.
+But Laurie would never get a chance to test the new tactic properly.
 With the militiamen just fifty yards off, the Regulars closest to the point of collision let loose a sputter of odd shots, then flamed out with a volley.
 Most of their fire whistled over the Americans’ heads, but it was enough to kill two and wound a third.
-Some were astonished to discover that the Regulars were firing live ammo in a real shooting war.
+Some were actually astonished to discover that the Regulars were firing live ammunition in a real shooting war.
 “God damn it!” one howled, “They’re firing ball!”
-The militiamen now let loose a volley of their own, and three redcoats fell dead or dying and nine more wounded.
+Quickly recovering, however, the militiamen now let loose a volley of their own, and three redcoats fell dead or dying and nine more wounded.
 Then something even more astonishing happened: British Regulars, disciplined troops whose conquests stretched from the banks of the Mississippi River to remote Bengal, began to break and run.
 Some it seems were trying to follow the street fighting tactic Laurie intended, firing and withdrawing to the rear.
 But, with four of their eight officers down with wounds, the rearward movement became a retreat, and the retreat soon became a rout that did not stop until the redcoats had run a full mile back to town.
-The Americans swarmed over the bridge and down the road, a wild, heady, motley mob with no particular idea of what to do next.
-One of these excited Americans passed on the bridge one of the fallen redcoats.
-When the wounded man gave a groan and tried to sit up, the startled young man struck him a blow in the head with a hatchet and hurried on.
+The Americans meanwhile swarmed over the bridge and down the road, a wild, heady, motley mob with no particular idea of what to do next.
+One of these excited Americans came upon one of the fallen redcoats on the bridge, and when the wounded man gave a groan and tried to sit up, the startled young American struck him a blow in the head with a hatchet and hurried on.
 The battle by the rude bridge that arched the flood had lasted five minutes all told.